-While it sounds like a division of the military, a SWOT analysis of a company is a simple assessment of all things good and bad in your business, both in and out of your control.
+While it might sound like a military exercise, a SWOT analysis is an assessment of all things good and bad in your business, both in and out of your control, and you can use that data to craft your business plan.

 What Is a SWOT Analysis?

-A SWOT analysis stands for strengths, weaknesses, opportunities and threats.
+SWOT stands for strengths, weaknesses, opportunities and threats.
 Each component of the SWOT analysis methodology enables businesses to better understand their positioning in the market compared to their competitors.
-Through SWOT analysis, business operators can strategically plan how they’ll approach specific areas of their organization (both internal and external), how they’ll communicate with customers and how they should handle their entire product line.
+Why do a SWOT analysis?
+Through a SWOT analysis for a business, operators can strategically plan how they’ll approach specific areas of their organization (both internal and external), how they’ll communicate with customers and how they should handle their entire product line.

-Naturally, the strengths of your business are any elements that contribute to your overall success.
-These qualities are elements within your control; things like the quality of your product, your customer care philosophy and the reach of your distribution chain.
+The strengths of your business are any elements that contribute to your overall success.
+These qualities are elements within your control, including the quality of your product, your customer care philosophy and the reach of your distribution chain.

-Components currently existing in your organization that could minimize the value of your business are scored as weaknesses during a SWOT analysis.
-Don’t shy away from listing these failings in your business—every company has them.
-The goal here is to review how each blemish leaves your business vulnerable and how you can learn and plan to mitigate them.
+These are components currently existing in your organization that could minimize the value of your business.
+Don’t shy away from listing these disadvantages in your SWOT analysis — every company has them.
+The goal here is to review how each blemish leaves your business vulnerable and how you can learn from them to mitigate or eliminate them.

 Circumstances that could provide your business with a chance to take advantage of events happening in the market are considered opportunities.
 While these moments are more than likely not within your control, how you respond to these opportunities could result in a favorable outcome for your business.
 For example, if a competitor goes out of business, this is certainly an opportunity for your business to capitalize on to provide an outlet for displaced customers.